1dv525/syllabus/exercise/exercises.md

 Starting out with the exercises:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2l8EpHhPDOk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+###
+An important note regarding `require`.
+Since 2018 we have shifted from using "node modules" using "require" to using Ecma script modules, ESM and the keyword `import`.
+Do not use require as I do in my examples, instead please use import.
+Make sure to look at my explenations in the lecture "L05 - Javascript and the browser".

 ## Getting started
 Exercises are not mandantory and will not be corrected by the corse management.
 However, you will have a better chance of doing the examination assignments in the course if you first do the exercises.
 We higly recommend you to complete as many exercises as possible.